datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-We are maintaining the same random_state value to compare how the stupid model performs compared to your base_model.
+You split the data using the same random_state value that you have used when splitting the data for your base_model.
+This will help us in comparing your base_model with the stupid_model.

 ---